 At Ethos, we utilize most of the Royal Conservatory of Music curriculum.
 We have tailored RCM’s offerings to our own in order to craft a comprehensive body of knowledge for our students.

-Through our private and group classes, as well as through our ensembles, our students receive the most comprehensive music education available to students worldwide.
-Our curriculum is divided into three areas of musical development each of which has two sub-masteries.
+Our curriculum covers three areas of musical mastery with two sub-masteries in each category.
 Thorough training in each of these areas enables students to do much more than play an instrument.
-They will be able to approach music in a scholarly manner.
+They will be able to approach music in a holistic manner.

 Musicianship (Audiation MLT)